AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_resources_validity"
 >title="Resources validity limit"
->abstract="The Validity limit field is used for uploaded resources, mainly for the mirror page and images.
-The resources on this page are valid for a limited time."
+>abstract="The Validity limit field is used for uploaded resources, such as the mirror page or images.
+These resources are valid for a limited time: once the limit is reached, resources are no longer available."

 The **Delivery duration** field lets you enter the limit for global delivery retries.
 This means that Adobe Campaign sends the messages beginning on the start date, and then, for messages returning an error only, regular, configurable retries are performed until the validity limit is reached.

 You can also choose to specify dates.
 To do this, select **Explicitly set validity dates**.
 In this case, the delivery and validity limit dates also let you specify the time.
 The current time is used by default, but you can modify this directly in the input field.

 **Resources Validity limit** is used for uploaded resources, mainly for the mirror page and images.
 The resources on this page are valid for a limited time (to save disk space).
+After this limit, these resources are no longer available.

 ![](assets/delivery-settings-2.png)